sfilus/CatFactTexter/README.md

 Java command line application for texting cat facts using google voice.

-This application consumes cat facts in JSON format from the web api at http://catfacts-api.appspot.com/ and then uses the google voice to text them out.
+This application consumes cat facts in JSON format from the web api at http://catfacts-api.appspot.com/ and then uses google voice to text them out.

 java -jar CatFactTexter-1.0-jar-with-dependencies.jar -help